smindel/silverstripe-dbplumber/README.md

 ## Open Issues

- * Tiny css glitches and misbehaving js in Safari/IE7/8 (IE6 not yet tested)
+ * Tiny css glitches and misbehaving js in Safari/IE
+ * DB null is not yet treated properly when you insert/update a record through the form and in the exporter

 ## Planned Features